Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 	#.
 Choose the type of balance you'd like to receive your staking rewards to and copy the new staking public key provided by the script.

 	#.
-Verify that the script has been activated and properly setup.
+Verify that the script has been activated and properly set up.

 		.. code-block:: bash